troyvit/slotstacker/README.md

 + Create a new set of slots by typing:

-⋅⋅⋅size [n]
+...size [n]

-⋅⋅⋅where [n] is the number of slots you want.
+...where [n] is the number of slots you want.

 + Add a box to a slot by typing:

-⋅⋅⋅add [n]
+...add [n]

-⋅⋅⋅where [n] is the number of the slot you would like to add the box to.
+...where [n] is the number of the slot you would like to add the box to.

 + Remove a box from a slot by typing:

-⋅⋅⋅rm [n]
+...rm [n]

-⋅⋅⋅where [n] is the number of the slot from which you would like to remove the box.
+...where [n] is the number of the slot from which you would like to remove the box.

 + Move a box from one slot to another by typing: